top of page

 Sexual function.

 Menopause has a huge impact on your sexual function.
-After menopause, a person’s sexual desire declines and changes the body; making it difficult to get aroused and have intercourse.
-For many women, climaxing can become a distant dream.
+After menopause, a person’s sex drive declines and changes the body; making it difficult to get aroused and have intercourse.
+For many women in this stage of life, climaxing can become a distant dream.
 (16) Hormone therapy, can increase sexual interest and drive as balanced hormones can also result in a better overall mood.
 (17)

 Weight gain.

 Aging is associated with the slowing of one’s metabolism.
 Lean body mass (fat-free mass) decreases with age and body fat accumulates.
-Menopause increases fat in the abdomen while simultaneously decreasing lean body mass.
+Weight gain is a normal part of menopause, which increases fat in the abdomen while simultaneously decreasing lean body mass.
 In this case, hormone therapy is not proven to help with weight gain.
 (18)

-• A woman is born with one to two million eggs stored in her ovaries.
-As she ages, the number of eggs decreases, and the quality of the remaining eggs also decreases.
+• A woman is born with a finite number of eggs, ranging from one to two million, stored in her ovaries.
+As she ages, not only does the quantity of these eggs diminish, but the quality of the remaining eggs declines as well, leading towards natural menopause.

 • The hypothalamus, pituitary, and ovaries work together for the reproductive system.

-• When women approach their mid-40s to 50s, their ovaries start to lose reactivity to FSH and LH, causing less frequent menstrual periods and eventually menopause.
+• When women approach their mid-40s to 50s, a noticeable shift occurs in their reproductive system as their ovaries begin to lose sensitivity to FSH and LH.
+This leads to less frequent menstrual cycles and eventually progresses to menopause.

 • Hormone therapy can help relieve some menopausal symptoms and provide some health benefits.